PoCInnovation/Workshops/software/22.Encore/README.md

 So now, create the file `add.go` in that new service.

 In this one, write a function `Add` that will take a `CreateDTO` as parameter that contains the deliveryman's `name`.
-Then, add it to your database and return a message of confirmation.
+Then, add it to your database and return a message of confirmation.<br>
 You endpoint must be reachable with a request `POST` on path `/deliveryman`

 #### What's the passphrase sir ?

-If you don't notice, there was no instruction about the kind of endpoint your `Add` function must be, is it public, private or auth ?
+If you don't notice, there was no instruction about the kind of endpoint your `Add` function must be, is it public, private or auth ?<br>

-We don't really want to allow anyone adding an employee so we should be able to authenticate the one that trying to create a resource on our service.
+We don't really want to allow anyone adding an employee so we should be able to authenticate the one that trying to create a resource on our service.<br>
 Storing the caller identity will be too long for a workshop and involve to design `login` and `logout` endpoint, instead we will just use a simple `passphrase` as proof of our identity.

 > :warning: I **DON'T** recommend that method in production API, it's just to win time.